xyzuka/Let-s-Play-Trivia-/README.md

 ## Acknowledgments

-This project was created as a capstone project for learning the Fundamentals of React.
+This project was created as a first solo capstone project for learning the Fundamentals of React.

 - [Learn React for Free with Bob Ziroll](https://scrimba.com/learn/learnreact)